altanner/graphical-data-apps/site-build/content/posts/05widgets.md

     st.info(f"Hi {user_name}!")
 ```

-Well done on making your first interactive widget-display pair!
-Learning how to use widgets to hold variables, and layout elements to display them, is a core skill in data app development.
+Save your script and check your app is working.
+Your first interactive widget-display pair!
+Learning how to use widgets to set variables, and layout elements to display them, is a core skill in data app development.

 ## Widgets and visuals
-In the previous section we created a chart.
+In the previous page we created a chart.
 This has some basic interactivity built-in, for example it can be zoomed and scaled, and it offers buttons to download PDFs of the chart we have created.
 We also saw how the chart itself is built through a series of parameters.
 So far, we manually assigned values ("hard-coded") to the chart parameters, for example we assigned the x-axis data to the "HDI index" column of the dataframe, with the parameter `x="HDI index"`.
 We can instead assign a variable to this parameter - ie, **we can set the value of a widget to be the parameter of a chart**.

 You might have noticed that our dataset contains year information.
 We asked Plotly to use the entire dataframe as the data to plot, and this resulted in a strange chart where each country has multiple datapoints plotted, one for each year.
 We are going to fix this, by setting a widget to control which year the chart will display.